Search results

 Seventy years after Hiroshima and Nagasaki: Reflections on the consequences of nuclear detonation

-… opportunity to reflect on the human cost of nuclear weapons, the subject of an upcoming edition of … Maurer and Konoe reflect on the human cost of nuclear weapons and present the perspective of …
+… opportunity to reflect on the human cost of nuclear weapons, the subject of an upcoming edition of … and Konoe reflect on the human cost of nuclear weapons and present the perspective of …

 Law and policy topic